ihateyoucolastee/ro16/README.md

 The shift-lock cursor doesnt display

-Playerlist doesn't show the friend icons upon first exeecution
+Playerlist doesn't show the friend icons upon first execution
 ## What can this script run on?
 Any executors with the following functions will **PROBABLY** work
 - GetHUI